 - February 2021 Ukraine's Security Service is hit by a multi-day DDoS attack.
 (Rob Joyce at RSAC 2022) - March 2021 As early as this month, Russia-aligned groups may have been pre-positioning for a conflict, according to a Microsoft report.
-(Microsoft, "Special Report: Ukraine," April 27, 2022, p.
-5) - March 2021 Ukraine fends off a Russian attempt to hack its classified military systems.
+(An overview of Russia's cyberattack activity in Ukraine (microsoft.com) - March 2021 Ukraine fends off a Russian attempt to hack its classified military systems.
 (Rob Joyce at RSAC 2022) - Early 2021 "Russian actor NOBELIUM launched a large-scale phishing campaign against Ukrainian interests involved in rallying international support against Russian actions," according to a later Microsoft report.
 "Similarly, DEV-0257 (publicly known as Ghostwriter) began phishing campaigns attempting to gain access to Ukrainian military email accounts and networks."
-(Microsoft, "Special Report: Ukraine," April 27, 2022, p.
-6) - April 15, 2021 U.S. cyber agencies the NSA, CISA, and FBI publicly link Cozy Bear (also known as APT29, and The Dukes) directly with Russia's Foreign Intelligence Service (SVR).
+(An overview of Russia's cyberattack activity in Ukraine (microsoft.com)) - April 15, 2021 U.S. cyber agencies the NSA, CISA, and FBI publicly link Cozy Bear (also known as APT29, and The Dukes) directly with Russia's Foreign Intelligence Service (SVR).
 (CSA SVR TARGETS US ALLIES U0013234021.PDF (defense.gov)) - May 28, 2021 Twenty-three countries affirm their adherence to principles of "responsible state behavior" in the cyber sphere.
 The process took place pursuant to U.N.
 General Assembly resolution 73/266 and builds on the work of the United Nations Groups of Governmental Experts (GGEs). ("Report of the Group of Governmental Experts on Advancing responsible State behaviour in cyberspace in the context of international security," 5-28-21) - June 16, 2021 Presidents Biden and Putin meet in Geneva.
 Biden tells reporters he warned Putin the U.S. would resort to offensive cyber operations if the Russians did not pull back on hits against American targets.
 But he adds that he told the Russian leader that some 16 critical infrastructure sectors should be ruled out as targets.